⇲ Christian Martyrs in the Roman Empire

 5. Once more, the confessor obtained martyrdom after much torture and long hardships.

 The persecutors devised horrific and evil ways to torture the confessors who often became martyrs.
-Their evil ways included burning the martyrs while they were still alive; crucifixion; thrown to the wild beasts; beheading with the sword.
-They were often torture and then enslaved in the mines with heavy chains on their arms and legs.
-They were exiled, whipped with leather whips; throw them into frozen lakes; dragging through the streets and faced many other kinds of demonic tortures.
+Their evil ways included burning the martyrs while they were still alive; crucifixion; throwing to the wild beasts; and beheading with the sword.
+They were often tortured and then enslaved in the mines with heavy chains on their arms and legs.
+They were exiled, whipped with leather whips; thrown into frozen lakes; dragged through the streets and faced many other kinds of demonic tortures.

 These tortures were mental, physical and emotional